magoyette/magoyette.github.io/resources/pages/en/colophon.md

 ## Fonts

-The majority of the text on this web site use two open source fonts created by [Huerta Tipográfica](https://www.huertatipografica.com/en):
+The text on this web site use [Alegreya](https://github.com/huertatipografica/Alegreya), an open source font created by [Huerta Tipográfica](https://www.huertatipografica.com/en).

-- Titles use [Alegreya](https://github.com/huertatipografica/Alegreya), a serif font.

-- Texts use [Alegreya Sans](https://github.com/huertatipografica/Alegreya-Sans), the sans serif equivalent of Alegreya.

-I chose these two fonts because of their litterary appearance.
-They create a different ambiance than the popular sans serif fonts that are used all around the web.

 Code blocks use a monospace font that varies depending on the fonts installed on the operating system.